Tearth/Launch-Dashboard-API/Reddit.md

 ##### Use Launch Dashbaord API

-If you use Launch Dashboard API in a project (like an app), I want to hear about it!
+If you use Launch Dashboard API in a project, I want to hear about it!
 You'll be credited on the [README](https://github.com/shahar603/Launch-Dashboard-API/blob/master/README.md) page.

 ## Patreon